 - Supercharge your sound with the best guitar tuners around

-Best guitar cables: Guitar World Recommends
+Best guitar cables: Top picks

 You’ll get a ‘no excuses’ lifetime warranty with the Mogami Gold Series, but with premium components and construction this is one durable cable.
 That's why it's top pick for the best guitar cable you can buy right now.
 They’re pricey, sure, yet they perform immaculately with low noise and excellent frequency transfer.

-Best guitar cables: buying advice
+Best guitar cables: Product guide & reviews

 The Mogami Gold Series guitar cable has an ultra-high density (UHD) spiral shield and conductive polymer sub-shield to help kill noise and preserve that signal.
 A conductive carbon-impregnated PVC layer will stop all the sort of microphonic pop that you can get from handling cheaper guitar cables.